sittingherelikeaboss/Defend-Me/README.md

 If you do not have Python, go ahead and install it from [here](https://www.python.org/).

-6. You will need these following Python packages.
+3. Once you have Python installed, you will need these following Python packages.
 Run the following command to install them.

 ```
 pip install sqlite Faker
 ```

-7. If you have Python3 installed, run the commands below to initialise the database with seeded data.
+4. Run the commands below to initialise the database with seeded data.

 ```
 cd sql-database